thomas-thivillon/academic-page/content/publication/RED.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - with Philippe De Vreyer and Elodie Djemaï.
-Forthcoming in Revue d'économie du développement (2024).
+  - with Philippe De Vreyer and Elodie Djemaï - Forthcoming in Revue d'économie du développement (2024)

 # Author notes (optional)